Respiratory Therapy Career Outlook | Shawnee State

 Salary Outlook

-The median annual wage for respiratory therapists was $62,810 in May 2020.
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $45,940, and the highest 10 percent earned more than $89,170.
+The median annual wage for respiratory therapists was $77,960 in May 2023.
+The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
+The lowest 10 percent earned less than $59,180, and the highest 10 percent earned more than $104,480.

 Industry Median Annual Wage

 Most respiratory therapists work full time.
-Because they may work in medical facilities, such as hospitals that are always open, some therapists work evening, night, or weekend hours.
+Because they may work in medical facilities that are always open, such as hospitals, they may have shifts that include nights, weekends, or holidays.

 Quick Facts